 REP Fitness coat their barbells with decorative chrome, hard chrome, or zinc coating.
 Stainless steel is superior to any of these, both in durability and corrosion resistance.

-The top-rated Excalibur bar is offered in two versions – hard chrome coating and stainless steel, and the latter cost more – 40-50% more, to be specific.
+The top-rated Colorado bar is offered in two versions – hard chrome coating and stainless steel, and the latter cost more – 40-50% more, to be specific.

 Texture of REP bars – smooth vs. grooved sleeves